ravevarma/Yali/README.md

 # poco lang
-Poco is another modern programming langugage.
+Poco is a small modern programming language..